ISO 14971 INTRODUCTION

 It defines a set of medical device risk management requirements.

-The purpose of ISO 14971 is to help manufacturers to establish
+The purpose of this standard is to help manufacturers to establish

 a medical device risk management process that can be used to